si/11ty/posts/blog/2012/new-microsoft-logo.md

 [![](/img/assets/2012/08/Microsoft-Metro-Branding.png "Microsoft Metro Branding")](http://2017.sijobling.com/wp-content/uploads/2012/08/Microsoft-Metro-Branding.png)

 I have a problem with the new Microsoft logo.
-Let me explainâ€¦
+Let me explain…

 Yes, there are a numer of reasons to condone the redesign, appreciate the injection of colour to reflect the new Metro visual language, respect the modern, elegant feel of the new typeface Segoe.

 But I have a problem with the icon.

-**The lack of depth or perspective Â feels inconsisent with other recent designs by the Redmond giant.**
+**The lack of depth or perspective  feels inconsisent with other recent designs by the Redmond giant.**

 [![](/img/assets/2012/08/Windows-Metro-Branding.png "Windows Metro Branding")](http://2017.sijobling.com/wp-content/uploads/2012/08/Windows-Metro-Branding.png)